 Assumptions GERF

-Inflation 2.75 % Per Year
+Inflation 2.75 % Per year

-Active Member Payroll Growth 3.50 Per Year
+Active member payroll growth 3.50 Per year

-Investment Rate of Return 7.90
+Investment rate of return 7.90

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.

-Actuarial assumptions used in the June 30, 2014 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2015, valuation were based on the results of actuarial experience studies.
 The experience study in the GERF was for the period July 1, 2004 through June 30, 2008, with an update of economic assumptions in 2014.
-Experience studies have not been prepared for PERA's other plans, but assumptions are reviewed annually.